 Domestic Abuse in Financial Remedy Proceedings

-Resolution, a membership body representing 6,500 family justice processionals, which promotes a non-confrontational approach to resolving family issues, has recently published a report on domestic abuse in financial remedy proceedings.
+Resolution, a membership body representing 6,500 family justice professionals, which promotes a non-confrontational approach to resolving family issues, has recently published a report on domestic abuse in financial remedy proceedings.
 The solicitors in IBB Law’s family team are all members of Resolution and actively try to encourage a non-confrontational approach on all of our matters.

 During the creation of the report, Resolution investigated and researched domestic abuse and how this intertwines with financial proceedings, and divorces, and how domestic abuse is addressed within financial proceedings.
 Resolution conducted their report with assistance from specialist family solicitors and barristers, representation from the Family Law Bar Association, family law academics, independent financial advisors and domestic abuse charities.
 Victims of domestic abuse who were going through financial proceedings informed Resolution about the struggles they faced with the Courts, the abuse and the effect this had on their financial position.